Rhododendron arboreum: Description

 In early- and mid-spring, trusses of 15–20 bell-shaped flowers, 5 cm wide and 3–5 cm long are produced in red, pink or white.
 They have black nectar pouches and black spots inside.

+Taxonomy

+Habitat

+Rhododendron arboreum is found in the Pakistan, India, Nepal, Myanmar, Sri Lanka, the Himalayas, Northeast India, and Tibet.
+It was introduced in Madeira.

+It is the national flower of Nepal.
+In India it is the state tree of Uttarakhand and state flower of Nagaland.
+It is the provincial flower of Sri Lanka's Central Province.

 Cultivation

 Rhododendron arboreum prefers moist but well-drained, leafy, humus-rich, acid pH soil, in dappled shade.
-It has broad, dark green leaves, 7–19 cm long, with a silvery, fawn or brown hairy coating beneath.

-This plant is suitable for woodland gardens.
+It has broad, dark green leaves, 7–19 cm long, with a silvery, fawn or brown hairy coating beneath.This plant is suitable for woodland gardens.

 Shelter is imperative to prevent wind damage to leaves.